 The recovery from a burst appendix is more intensive, depending on how much the infection spread.
 You might need to remain in the hospital for several days.
 You might not be able to eat or drink without the assistance of an IV.
 After your release, you might still need to follow specific dietary restrictions, and you’ll need to watch for infection or pain at the incision site.

 Your appendix is an interesting addition to your digestive system.
+The board-certified general surgeons at TSC, like Dr. Clinton Marlar, specialize in conditions of the abdomen and nearby structures to help treat patients with a range of conditions.
 For more information about appendectomy and other general surgery, contact us at The Surgical Clinic.